Loss is not always something that was taken from us. Sometimes it’s the things we never had to start with.

-I discovered over time that much of the society we live in views this loss and its consequences as something to be minimised, dismissed, glossed over with positive affirmations and premature forgiveness.
+Much of the society we live in views this loss and its consequences as something to be minimised, dismissed, glossed over with positive affirmations and premature forgiveness.

-I discovered that it’s not the loss itself but rather the speaking about it that comes under fire.
+It’s not the loss itself but rather the speaking about it that comes under fire.
 Mentioning this type of loss brings accusations of ‘negative’ and ‘wallowing’ and ‘stuck’.
 But grief cannot be healed without space, acknowledgment, meaning and validation.

 Lately I’m letting myself speak of my losses.
 I’m discovering this can lead to even more loss, but they are losses that make space for all that has been missing for so long.